Vikhyat-Chauhan/PersonalPortfolio/content/pages/index.md

           - ml-0
         borderStyle: none
     text: >+
-      ### Hi, I’m **Vikhyat** — a computer engineer who’s passionate about
-      bringing smart ideas to life through a mix of AI, embedded systems, and real-time control.

       ### I first got curious about tech during my undergrad days, when I built
       a quadcopter for solar plant inspections.
 Tinkering with sensors, control algorithms, and deep learning models made me realize how much I enjoy